Blue-Bag/ansible-role-firewall/README.md

     firewall_additional_rules: []

 Any additional (custom) rules to be added to the firewall (in the same format you would add them via command line, e.g. `iptables [rule]`).

+## Additional variables for chain
+# firewall mode [simple | chain ]
+firewall_mode: simple
+In simple mode the role is as per the original
+In chain mode the role uses chains, whitelists and other blocks All of the following variables are only relevant to chain mode

+   firewall_whitelist:
+     - { name: 'local', ip: "192.168.100.1" }
+A list of IPs that will be whitelisted

+   firewall_blacklist:
+     - { name: 'Some rogue', ip: "96.47.225.0/24" }
+A list of IPs that will be blacklisted

+firewall_protected_chains:
+  - {
+      port: "22",
+      name: "SSH",
+      default: "DROP",
+      ratelimit: "True",
+      hit_rate: 4,
+      hit_ttl: 60

+     }
+  - {
+      port: "80",
+      name: "HTTP",
+      default: "ACCEPT"
+     }
+  - {
+      port: "443",
+      name: "HTTPS",
+      default: "ACCEPT"
+     }
+  - {
+      port: "3306",
+      name: "MYSQL",
+      default: "DROP"
+     }
+Chain definitions.
+The port to create a chain for and the default action

+# extended rules
+  firewall_block_portscan: true
+Include a portscan protection block

+  firewall_block_spoofed: true
+Inclde a block for spoofed addresses
+This also has an exclusion to not include when running against a local group host

+  firewall_block_smurf: true
+A block to protect against smurf attacks

+  firewall_allow_ping: true
+An option t enable/disable ping blocking
+Note you may need this on for monitoring

 ## Dependencies